skytable/skytable/.github/ISSUE_TEMPLATE/issues-with-documentation.md

 ---
-name: Issues 🤔 with documentation 🧾
+name: Issues with documentation 🧾
 about: Found any incorrect/missing/ambiguous documentation?
 Use this issue type
 title: 'Docs: '
-labels: documentation
+labels: C-docs
 assignees: ''

 ---